BoD/android-switch-backport/README.md

 </dependency>
 ```

-Note: the artifact used to be hosted on the JRAF.org repository, but due to server problems,
+Note: the artifacts used to be hosted on the JRAF.org repository, but due to server problems,
 they are now hosted on jcenter.
-Please update your dependencies!
+Please update your repository declarations!

 ### Using the Switch